 - Device collection and data analysis (December 2019)

 Citizen scientists from Clean Air Wynnum used low-cost particle sensors to measure particulate matter (PM2.5 and PM10) in real-time and assess these against national air quality standards.
 Airborne particles are commonly measured in two different size distributions, being PM2.5 and PM10.
 These measures refer to particles that are less than 2.5 micrometres (µm) in diameter and less than 10 micrometres respectively.
 To safeguard human health and the natural environment, national air quality standards help to manage short or long-term air quality issues at local, national and regional levels.

 PM2.5 particles are mainly generated by combustion processes, such as motor vehicle engines, industrial boilers, solid fuel heaters and fires.

 PM10 particles are generated by combustion and non-combustion processes, including windblown dust, sea salt, industrial processes, motor vehicle engines and fires.

-To further assist in the analysis of the data, citizen scientists record additional observations from their residences (such as fires, vehicle emissions, lawn mowing or barbecuing) that may affect localised particle readings.
+Air quality data was collected from the residences of the citizen scientists over a 12-month period.
+To further assist in the analysis of the data, citizen scientists recorded additional observations from their residences (such as fires, vehicle emissions, lawn mowing or barbecuing) that may have affected localised particle readings.